The Mandalorian season 2 episode 4 recap: Baby Yoda and Mando reunite with old buddies

 - The music that plays as our heroes look at the Imperial test tubes is a little like Snoke's theme from The Force Awakens and Palpatine's Teachings from Revenge of the Sith, implying a connection.

-- In the episode's final moments, Gideon appears to be in a room containing previously unseen Imperial armor.
-It's hard to make out the details of this armor, but we'll likely see it in action soon.
+- In the episode's final moments, Gideon appears to be in a room containing armored figures It's hard to make out the details of this armor, but it seems likely that they're Dark Troopers.
+These were first seen in the non-canon 1995 video game Dark Forces, and hopefully we'll get to see them in action this season.

 Join us for more Easter eggs and observations next Friday, after episode 5 of The Mandalorian season 2 hits Disney Plus.